MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000785-scenario-include.md

-See a list of Work Centers that are overloaded according to the plan.
+Get a list of work centers that are overloaded according to the plan.